RedHatWorkshops/quay-workshop/content/labs/0010-update.md

 ---
 layout: lab
-title: Disk Layout/Performing an Update
+title: Disk Layout / Performing Updates
-permalink: /lab/updates/performingupdate/
+permalink: /lab/updates/performing-updates/
 module: Updates
 ---

 Container Linux is designed to be updated automatically with different schedules per channel.
 CoreOS is responsible for managing all updates and schedules.

 Updates are always turned on by default.
-The `update-engine` systemd unit is responsible for observing the current COREOS_RELEASE_VERSION at `/usr/share/coreos/release` and determing whether an update is required.
+The `update-engine` systemd unit is responsible for observing the current `COREOS_RELEASE_VERSION` at `/usr/share/coreos/release` and determining whether an update is required.
 It detects new updates 10 minutes after boot and roughly every hour after that.

-Here is an example of a package: https://update.release.core-os.net/amd64-usr/1576.4.0/update.gz
+Here is an example of a package: [https://update.release.core-os.net/amd64-usr/1576.4.0/update.gz](https://update.release.core-os.net/amd64-usr/1576.4.0/update.gz)

 ###### Channels